From Loop Groups to 2-Groups: Conclusions

 \subsection{Acknowledgements}

-We thank Andr\'e Henriques for announcing in the abstract of a talk at Northwestern University that the Lie 2-algebra $\g_k$ is related to the group $\String(n)$ when $\g = \mathfrak{so}(n)$.
+We thank Andr\'e Henriques for useful correspondence.
 We thank Edward Witten for suggesting that we find a 2-group related to elliptic cohomology.
 We thank Aaron Lauda for the beautiful picture of $\PG$.
+We also thank David Roberts for catching and correcting many sign mistakes in this, the version of this paper placed on the arXiv in May 2023.